wilsonray0819-star/zero-trust-security-labs/Lab-03-Network-Segmentation-and-ZTNA/README.md

-## 🔐 Policy Validation and Monitoring (Conditional Access)
+## Lab 03 – Policy Validation and Monitoring (Conditional Access)

-To ensure Zero Trust controls were implemented safely and effectively, this lab includes **Conditional Access policy validation** using Microsoft Entra ID reporting.
+### Objective
+Validate Conditional Access policies safely using Microsoft Entra ID reporting tools to ensure Zero Trust controls function as intended before full enforcement.

+This lab focuses on monitoring, analysis, and risk reduction prior to enabling enforcement.

+---

+### Overview
+To prevent accidental user lockout and service disruption, Conditional Access policies should be evaluated in **Report-only mode** before being enforced.

+In this lab, the policy:

+**CA-Require-Compliant-Windows-Device**

-The Conditional Access policy **CA-Require-Compliant-Windows-Device** was deployed in **Report-only** mode to evaluate enforcement impact without risking user lockout.
-This allowed real sign-in behavior to be analyzed prior to full enforcement.
+was deployed in Report-only mode to observe real sign-in behavior and measure potential enforcement impact.

+This approach aligns with Microsoft Zero Trust guidance:
+- Verify explicitly
+- Assume breach
+- Enforce access based on risk and trust signals

+---

+### Technologies Used
+- Microsoft Entra ID (Azure AD)
+- Conditional Access
+- Entra Sign-in Logs
+- Policy Impact Reporting

+---

-### Validation Approach
+### Validation Methodology

-Using the **Policy impact** view in Microsoft Entra, the following metrics were reviewed:
+The following Entra ID reporting views were analyzed:

+- **Policy impact**
+- **Sign-in logs**
+- **Report-only evaluation results**

+Metrics reviewed included:
 - Total sign-in activity over time
 - Percentage of sign-ins evaluated by the policy
-- Policy application results in Report-only mode
+- Policy result outcomes if enforcement were enabled

+---

+### Zero Trust Alignment

-This validation step aligns with Zero Trust best practices by:
+This validation process supports Zero Trust principles by:

-- Verifying access controls before enforcement
+- Verifying policy behavior before enforcement
-- Reducing the risk of accidental access disruption
+- Reducing risk of unintended access disruption
+- Ensuring access decisions are based on device compliance signals
-- Providing measurable insight into policy effectiveness
+- Providing measurable evidence of policy effectiveness

+---

+### Outcome
+The Conditional Access policy was validated successfully in Report-only mode.
-Once validated, this policy can be safely transitioned from **Report-only** to **On**, ensuring only compliant Windows devices can access protected resources.
+Based on observed impact metrics, the policy can be safely transitioned to **On** to enforce access restrictions requiring compliant Windows devices.

-**Evidence:**
+---

+### Evidence
-Conditional Access policy impact metrics demonstrating enforcement readiness.
+- Conditional Access policy impact metrics
+- Report-only evaluation results demonstrating enforcement readiness